Algonquian Tribes | Climate | Communities | First Nations | History | Home | Metis | Reservations | Sitemap | Tribes

-Located about 6 miles to the north of belcourt's city limits, is the Chippewa city of St. John.
-Unlike Belcourt's classification as being a simple CDP (census designated place), st john is an incorportated city.
+Located about 6 miles north of Belcourt's city limits, is St. John, North Dakota which is an Ojibway Turtle Mountain Reservation town.
+Below are several links to google earth photos of St. John, North Dakota.
+Unlike Belcourt's classification as being a simple CDP (census designated place), St. John is an incorportated city.
 It is tiny when compared to Belcourt's population and size however.
-St. John covers 0.3 sq. mi and has a population of 358.
-Around 62% of the city's population is Indian, while 38% is white.
-There are 154 housing units in the small Chippewa city, which means the city has an average household size of slightly over 2 per housing unit.
+St. John covers 0.3 sq. mi and has a population of 341.
+Around 65% of the city's population is Indian, while 22% is white.
+There are 154 housing units in this small Ojibway city, which means the city has an average household size of slightly over 2.0 persons per housing unit.
 Elevation is 1,949 feet above sea level.
-FIPS code is 38-69980.
-There is what appears to be a fish hatchery just northeast of the city, or maybe something other.
-The St John region must be a sight to behold during the spring, summer, and autumn.
-To the west of the city of st john, is a large area of forests.
-And several small lakes are scattered around the small settlement.
-Financially, the citizens of the community of st. john are doing well.
+West of St. John, is a large area of forests.
+Several small lakes are scattered around the small settlement.
+Financially, the citizens of the community of St. John are doing well.
 Around 16% live under the poverty line.

 St. John Road Picture